hohlerde/NetEbics/README.md

 ## Limitations

 * Usage with certificates has been prepared but not completely implemented yet.
 NetEbics works with private/public keys.
 * Only version A005 for signatures can be used.
-A006 uses PSS padding, which is currently not supported by .NET Core.
+A006 uses PSS padding, which is currently not supported by .NET Core 2.x.
 Bouncy Castle is only used for PEM file and certificate management.
 * Only version E002 for encryption can be used.
 * Only version X002 for authentication can be used.
 * NetEbics was developed using EBICS Version H004, but H005 should work.